Aidar5/nattoeng/docs/source/book/16_unicode/errors.rst

 Encode and decode methods have error-processing modes that indicate how to respond to a conversion error.

-Parameter **errors** in encode
+Parameter 'errors' in encode
 ^^^^^^^^^^^^^^^^^^^^^^^^

 By default encode() uses ``strict`` mode - UnicodeError exception is generated when encoding errors occur.
-Examples of such behaviour are higher.
+Examples of such behaviour are above.

 Instead, you can use *replace* to substitute character with a question mark: